ITRL Seminars

 ITRL regularly hosts seminars with focus on the future of sustainable transportation and its implications for policy and technical development.
 We bring together exciting speakers from academia, companies and governmental organisations to present new ideas, research results, and cutting-edge know-how on the disruptive shifts that the transportation sector is undergoing.

-Our seminars are open to the public, so make sure to
+Our seminars are open to the public, so make sure to have a look in our calendar and subscribe to our newsletter!

 Catch up with our previous seminars